 Look over these possible causes of your loc breakage and see if one or more resonates with you.
 Then, make any necessary changes and see if you notice any improvement.

-Reason #1 – Weak, fragile, damaged hair
+Reason #1 – Preexisting weak, fragile, damaged hair

 If your hair was already in a vulnerable state prior to locking, your locs may suffer as well until all of the damaged hair has grown out.

 You may even notice that the breakage occurs right where the newly grown out, healthier areas of your hair begin and the damaged hair ends – kinda like the line of demarcation when transitioning from relaxed hair to natural.

 - Be gentle with your locs.
 Avoid any excessive pulling and tugging when handling them, such as shampooing/conditioning, styling, etc.

 - Deep condition, perhaps even consider a monthly protein treatment to help rebuild and strengthen

 - Keep ’em moisturized via leave-in conditioners or hydrating, moisturizing conditioner

 - Tackle it from the inside out with a diet rich in good fats (real preferably grass fed butter, coconut/coconut oil, olive oil, cod liver oil/capsules), protein (meat preferably grass fed, nuts/nut butters, eggs, shakes), fruits and vegetables, and a good quality supplement.

 Reason #2 – Wrong sized locs for your hair density